Anonymous-Usenix-25/Oblivious-Digital-Tokens/ODT_implementation/README.md

 kernels you can try to apply our `patches/PKGBUILD.patch` to the build files.

+> :warning: **The rest of the setup instructions is already captured
+> in the `./setup.sh` script**: we leave the instructions in to
+> document how the scripts work.
+If `./setup.sh` ran successfully, you
+> can skip to the next section.

 ## Intel SGX SDK & PSW installation

 Since SGX SDK is not provided for `Manjaro Linux`, we build everything from source.
 For other distributions or prerequisites for manual compilation check out the installation instructions in [the